Theoretical Foundations of Conformal Prediction: Bibliographic notes

-Algorithmic stability, as introduced in Section~\ref{sec:alg_stab_framework}, has been broadly studied in the fields of statistics and learning theory. \cite{bousquet2002stability} establish connections between algorithmic stability and the notion of generalization.
+Algorithmic stability, as introduced in Section~\ref{sec:alg_stab_framework}, has been broadly studied in the fields of statistics and learning theory. \cite{bousquet2002stability} establishes connections between algorithmic stability and the notion of generalization.
 The specific formulation of stability we use in this work, Definition~\ref{def:alg_stab_eps_delta}, is closely related to the \emph{hypothesis stability} condition in that work.
-Extensions of their results to the setting of randomized algorithms are developed by \cite{elisseeff2005stability}. \cite{shalev2010learnability} study the connections between stability and \emph{learnability}, i.e., whether an algorithm is able to achieve some minimal risk on a supervised learning problem.
+Extensions of those results to the setting of randomized algorithms are developed by \cite{elisseeff2005stability}. \cite{shalev2010learnability} studies the connections between stability and \emph{learnability}, i.e., whether an algorithm is able to achieve some minimal risk on a supervised learning problem.
 The finite-sample stability-based guarantee for jackknife (Theorem~\ref{thm:jackknife-stability}) is developed by \cite{barber2021predictive}, along with improved predictive coverage guarantees for jackknife+.
 The proof of Theorem~\ref{thm:jackknife-stability} is related to the conformal jackknife method, a version of full conformal prediction that uses a leave-one-out regression based score function \cite[Section 2.2]{vovk2005algorithmic}.
-Earlier work by \cite{steinberger2018conditional} proves an asymptotic coverage guarantee for jackknife under stability. \cite{ndiaye2022stable} also establishes computational shortcuts for full conformal prediction, under a stronger form of the stability assumption.
+Earlier work by \cite{steinberger2018conditional} proves an asymptotic coverage guarantee for jackknife under stability. \cite{liang2023algorithmic,amann2023assumption} establish that algorithmic stability leads to training-conditional coverage for jackknife+ (and also for other related methods, namely, full conformal for the former paper, and CV and CV+ for the latter). \cite{ndiaye2022stable} also establishes computational shortcuts for full conformal prediction, under a stronger form of the stability assumption.

-A related line of work studies a different inference question for cross-validation-based methods: for a loss function $\ell$, is the average leave-one-out loss $\frac{1}{n}\sum_{i=1}^n\ell(Y_i,\hf_{-i}(X_i))$ an accurate estimator of the true risk of the fitted models? \cite{bayle2020cross} establish asymptotic normality of this estimator.
-That result relies on a weaker formulation of stability, relying on stability of the loss $\ell(\cdot,\hf(\cdot))$ rather than the predictive model $\hf$ itself; other works such as \cite{kearns1997algorithmic,kale2011cross,kumar2013near} have also studied this type of loss-based stability.
+A related line of work studies a different inference question for cross-validation-based methods: for a loss function $\ell$, is the average leave-one-out loss $\frac{1}{n}\sum_{i=1}^n\ell(Y_i,\hf_{-i}(X_i))$ an accurate estimator of the true risk of the fitted models? \cite{austern2020asymptotics,bayle2020cross} establish asymptotic normality of this estimator.
+These results rely on a weaker formulation of stability, relying on stability of the loss $\ell(\cdot,\hf(\cdot))$ rather than the predictive model $\hf$ itself; other works such as \cite{kearns1997algorithmic,kale2011cross,kumar2013near} have also studied this type of loss-based stability.